scloud19/SECipedia/AWS/EC2.md

 			Look at certain times for more competitive rates
 				Ex: Sunday morning between 2-4 am

+			Good for data analysis, batch jobs, background processing, and optional tasks.
+				Maybe utilize this with SQS, etc. because the spot instance can be pulled out at any time.

+			Prices are adjusted on the hour

+			Spot pool
+				Set of unused EC2 instances with the same instance type, operating system, Availability Zone,and network platform (ex: Ec2-VPC)

+			Spot price
+				The current market price of a Spot instance per hour.
+					This is set based on the last fulfilled bid.

+				Everyone pays the same spot price, regardless of your bid

+				At the start of each instance hour, you're billed based on the Spot Price.
+If your Spot instance is interrupted in the middle of an instance hour because the Spot price exceeded your bid, you are not billed for the partial hour of use.
+					If you manually terminate your instance at this time, you WILL be billed for the partial hour of use.

+				Spot instances with a predefined duration use a fixed hourly price that remains in effect for the Spot instance while it runs.

+			Spot instance request (Spot bid)
+				The maximum price that you're willing to pay per hour for a Spot instance.

+				A Spot Instance request is either one-time or persistent.
+					Persistent
+						Once the termination of an instance occurs, the spot instance request will be automatically resubmitted.

+				The request can optionally specify a duration for the Spot instance.

+			Spot fleet
+				A set of Spot instances that is launched based on criteria that you specify.

+				The fleet selects the Spot pools that meet your needs and launches Spot instances to meet your target capacity.

+				The fleet also maintains the target capacity over time by launching replacement instances once other instances have been terminated.

+			When a spot instance is about to be terminated, the instance is given a 2 minute notice.

+			Ways of launching
+				Via ec2

+				Configure an auto scaling group (with a bid price) to launch spot instances

+				With EMR

+				Through a CloudFormation Template

+				AWS SDK for Java/.Net
+					You can utilize the Java/.Net programming language to manage your Spot Instances

 	Different Types of Instances
 		General Purpose